 - Help you throughout your application

 It is recommended that you work with legal professionals rather than on your own when applying for asylum.
 ASL are more than happy to support you.
-Contact us on 01706 711176 for 24-hour advice.
+Call our 24-hour line on 07872504002.

 We will first determine your eligibility for asylum and then assist you for the duration of your application process.